We are now inviting submissions for Two Short Nights short film festival.

 Submissions are invited from every genre including drama, animation, documentary, artists moving image, experimental film and music videos.

-Throughout March, under 25s can enjoy £5 cinema tickets at Exeter’s home of independent cinema, Studio 74.
+Under 25s can enjoy £5 cinema tickets for all films at Exeter’s home of independent cinema, Studio 74.

 Looking for an entertaining way to kickstart your day?
 With tickets just £4.50, join us in Studio 74 for a selection of early morning screenings of new releases.